Indoor air quality monitoring is the perfect tonic to sooth staff safety concerns.

 Those imposing plastic screens and incongruous chevron lines are giving way to our discreet smart sensors.

 Our data reports give peace of mind to all concerned.
-And provide employers and HR managers with tangible, actionable insights on their wellness activity.
+And provide employers and HR managers with tangible, actionable insights into their wellness activity.

 Let’s leave the last word to Doug Wright, CEO of Honeywell, who states: “In a competitive labour market, demonstrating an effort to create a healthier work environment can be an advantage in attracting and retaining employees.